-Portland Farmers Market is a nonprofit organization operating six vibrant farmers markets in Portland, OR.
+Portland Farmers Market is a nonprofit organization operating five vibrant farmers markets in Portland, Oregon.
 Our markets provide a direct connection to more than 200 vendors with deep roots in Oregon and Southwest Washington, including farms, nurseries, bakeries, meat and seafood providers, cheese makers and specialty food producers.

 Embracing equity as a guiding principle, we encourage employment applications from candidates with diverse backgrounds and from underrepresented groups.
 We believe that when our staff represents a diversity of perspectives and life experiences, we can be most responsive to the needs of our vendors and shoppers, and better reflect the communities where our markets call home.

 For our vendors, we are a marketing organization that attracts shoppers to marketplaces where small businesses can prosper.
 We are committed to providing business acceleration opportunities such as expanded marketplaces, educational workshops and a diversified shopper base.
 Read our Strategic Plan – which is currently being updated

 Three local activists - Craig Mosbaek, Ted Snider and Dr. Richard Hagan - establish Portland Farmers Market and hold the first market in a parking lot at Albers Mill with 13 vendors.

 The market is relocated to the PSU campus.

 A second market day is added on Wednesdays at Shemanski Park.

 As the vendor pool swells, yet another market is added on Thursdays in the Pearl District.

 PFM accepts the offer to take over what became our Buckman Market on Thursdays in Southeast Portland.